rajnandan1/rajnandan/docs/md/index.md

 - One of my alias is purplewow.
 WOW from World of Warcraft.
 Loved every bit of [DOTA](https://www.dota2.com/home).
 - I like souls-like games.
 - Personal Projects that I am working on can be found  [here](/projects)
+- Knack for good UX and UI.
+It is perfect if there is nothing left to be removed from a design.